Cadey/BRC101/readme.md

 | v | Issuer validation type | "dns" \| "http" |

 ### NFT creation

-Each NFT created in a collection references back to the **nftHashCol** by means of ordinal Id, this helps to keep the trust intact.
+Each NFT minted in a collection refers back to the nftHashCol by leveraging an ordinal ID.
+This structure not only enhances the system's efficiency but also solidifies the element of trust.

-The NFT data then only contains enough information On-Chain to keep record of the NFT and its original content.
+As such, the data incorporated within the NFT on-chain only contains the necessary information to maintain the record of the NFT and its original content.
+It is a method that values both trust and efficiency.

-> BRC101 makes a distinction between "Content" and "MetaData".
-Metadata is optional, however if metadata is included, the content hash and content type should be represent the content the metadata is pointing to.
-The metadata type will always be interpreted as a text
+> Under BRC101, there's a clear delineation between 'Content' and 'Metadata'.
+While the inclusion of metadata is optional, it plays a vital role when included.
+If metadata is part of an NFT, the content hash and content type should accurately represent the content to which the metadata is pointing.
+The type of metadata, in this scenario, is always interpreted as text.
+It’s a framework that values precision and clarity, ensuring that NFTs are accurately represented and recorded.

 ```
 {